-In situations where the records relate to ongoing investigations or transactions which have been the subject of suspicious transaction reporting, it shall be retained until it is confirmed that the case has been closed.

-To raise the compliance level and mitigate the risk, the company follows the ongoing due diligence by updating the financial documents and statements on a yearly basis.
+In situations where the records relate to on-going investigations or transactions which have been the subject of a suspicious transaction reporting, it shall be retained until it is confirmed that the case has been closed.
+In order to raise the compliance level and mitigate the risk, company follows the ongoing due diligence by updating the financial documents and statements on yearly basis.

-Procedure for freezing funds, financial assets or economic resources or related services
+Procedure for freezing of funds, financial assets or economic resources or related services

-As a registered intermediary, we ensure to comply with the procedure for freezing funds, financial assets or economic resources or related services and ensure effective and expeditious implementation of the said order.
+As a registered intermediary, we ensure to comply with the procedure for freezing of funds, financial assets or economic resources or related services and ensure effective and expeditious implementation of the said order.